lawrennd/old_talks/_science/ai-for-science.md

 \newslide{}

-With thanks to Jessical Beasley for graphic facilitaton and Jessica Montgomery, Ule von Luxburg, Philipp Berens and Kyle Cranmer for co-organisation as well as all attendees.
+With thanks to Jessical Beasley (Collective Next) for graphic facilitaton and Jessica Montgomery, Ule von Luxburg, Philipp Berens and Kyle Cranmer for co-organisation as well as all attendees.

 \thanks